altaga/Paw-Monitor/README.md

 <img src="https://i.ibb.co/DtBxq0k/image.png" width="600">

-- In the lateral bar, inside the Manage/Things section we can see our thing already created.
+- On the lateral bar, inside the Manage/Things section we can see our thing already created.
 Now we have to set up the policy of that thing for it to work without restrictions in AWS.

 <img src="https://i.ibb.co/dQTFLZY/image.png" width="600">

-- In the lateral bar, in the Secure/Policies section we can see our thing-policy, click on it to modify it:
+- At the lateral bar, in the Secure/Policies section we can see our thing-policy, click on it to modify it:

 <img src="https://i.ibb.co/jThNgtc/image.png" width="600">